 I can’t begin to tell you how happy I am to finally bring today’s interviewee to these pages.
-A true film photography juggernaut who has created waves not only within the contemporary professional photography industry but also (and more importantly, perhaps), works tirelessly in support of our photographic film services sector.
+A true film photography juggernaut who has created waves not only within the contemporary professional photography industry but perhaps more importantly, works tirelessly in support of our photographic film services sector and community.

 Get settled in with none other than Jonathan Canlas.